heinrich-ulbricht/partial-keepass-database-export/README.md

 So here are the advantages of my Partial KeePass Database Export:

 * the otp string field can be cleared, protecting your two-factor authentication secrets
+* flat export without folders - some users see this as advantage
 * simplicity ;)

 The other plugin looks good.
 Have a look and decide for yourself.